 Until now I have used 2 ways in Sitecore 9 to run a piece of code at the start of the solution.
-In similar manner you can do it in Sitecore 8 as well.
+In a similar manner, you can do it in Sitecore 8 as well.

 #1 Using Sitecore Owin middleware.

-With release of Sitecore 9, Sitecore decided to embed a OWIN module and with that there are a couple of pipelines that can be used.
+With the release of Sitecore 9, Sitecore decided to embed a OWIN module and with that, there are a couple of pipelines that can be used.